dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-1.md

 ---

 You can actually change the type of the result array to `Array<number | string>` which we call a [union type in TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#defining-a-union-type) and then push the ellipsis `...` string in the result array.
-But I just felt that keeping it as just `Array<number>` and pushing `NaN` as the ellipsis would be simpler especially when handling the "Previous" and "Next" buttons where we add or substruct the `currentPage` to get their page numbers.
+But I just felt that keeping it as just `Array<number>` and pushing `NaN` as the ellipsis would be simpler especially when handling the "Previous" and "Next" buttons where we add or subtract the `currentPage` to get their page numbers.
 Then we can just do a logic in the [JSX](https://reactjs.org/docs/introducing-jsx.html) to display ellipsis `...` if the item in the result array is `NaN` using the [`isNaN()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN) check.

 To complete the result array for this case, let's fill the result array with the numbers on the _right_ side of the ellipsis `...` by iterating from `lastPage` minus `sideLength` up to the `lastPage`: